raspy135/Qun-synthesizer/README.md

 * LINE IN's input impedance is low, it cannot take guitar signal directly.
 Insert buffer amp to get proper sound.
 * LINE IN is stereo input.
 Use a proper cable to convert the signal path.

+## Clock synchronization

+The synth can take external clock sources from other synthesizers.
+When the sync is enabled, sequencer BPM / start / stop is synchronized with external synthesizer or sequencer.
+The synth cannot be a master.

+### MIDI clock
+Set your DAW to send MIDI clock.
+We tested Ableton Live and Logic Pro X. It has some latency so please adjust latency setting in your DAW to match the timing.
+### Sync IN
+The synth can take 2PPQ, 4PPQ or 24 PPQ signals.
+Don't supply high voltage (e.g. 8V) to the synth, it will break.
+The signal must be supplied to LEFT channel (TIP of TRS connector).
+Using TIP as a sync signal is compatible with Teenage engineering's Pocket Operator.
+Supply voltage needs to be more than 500mV.
+RIGHT channel(AUXR) still can be used as audio signal or CV in.

 ## DC Coupling LINE IN (ADVANCED : HIGH RISK of BREAKING BOARD)
+ESP32 Lyrat board has capacitors in LINE IN signal path to cut DC. https://dl.espressif.com/dl/schematics/esp32-lyrat-v4.3-schematic.pdf

+**C62 is removed by us** to get channel separation.

-ESP32 Lyrat board has capacitors in LINE IN signal path to cut DC. https://dl.espressif.com/dl/schematics/esp32-lyrat-v4.3-schematic.pdf Technically you can get DC-coupled input by removing C61, C62, C63 and shorting C61 and C63 (**Do not short C62**).
+Technically you can get DC-coupled input by removing C61 and C63 and shorting C61 and C63 (**Do not short C62**).
 ![dc_coupling](manual_images/dc_coupling.jpg)

 They are extremely small chips so put extra caution not to break the board.